mdn/content/BETA.md

 ## Tooling

-To begin with, we are keeping the Yari tooling basic, with the intention of improving what's on offer as we get more feedback from.
-As you'll find out from reading through the README, there are already a few fundamental CLI commands available, such as start (to create a live preview of what your document will look like when rendered on MDN), create (to add a new page), move (to move an existing page), etc.
+To begin with, we are keeping the Yari tooling basic, with the intention of improving what's on offer as we get more feedback.
+As you'll find out from reading through the README, there are already a few fundamental CLI commands available, such as `start` (to create a live preview of what your document will look like when rendered on MDN), `create` (to add a new page), `move` (to move an existing page), etc.

 ## Give us feedback!

-We are really grateful for any feedback you can give us to help improve on the new MDN Web Docs platform.
+We are really grateful for any feedback you can give us to help improve the new MDN Web Docs platform.
 We are especially interested in information such as:

 * What do you really like or not like about it?
 * What tools do you think are missing?
 * What are you _not_ able to do that you think you _should_ be able to do?

-If you want to file a bug or an issue with the new Yari platform, the best place to do so is in [this repo's issues](./issues).
+If you want to file a bug or issue with the new Yari platform, the best place to do so is in [this repo's issues](./issues).

 If you want to talk to us about the new platform synchronously, the best place to go is the MDN Web Docs room on Mozilla's Element/Matrix server — read the [Mozilla Matrix page](https://wiki.mozilla.org/Matrix) for instructions.